Turqmelon/Populace-API/README.md

 This event is fired when the town spawn is updated. **Important:** This event is NOT fired when the spawn is set automatically by Populace. (ie, on first land claim)

 ### TownUnclaimLandEvent
 **Cancellable** Yes, prevents the land from being unclaimed.
+(Unless it's during town destruction, in which case the cancelled state is ignored.)

 **Available Data**
 * The town unclaiming the land (getTown())
 * The resident who is unclaiming the land on behalf of the town (getResident())
 * The plot that would be unclaimed (getPlot())

-Fired whenever a town attempts to unclaim land (making it wilderness)
+Fired whenever a town attempts to unclaim land (making it wilderness) **Important:** This event is fired for every plot in a town when the town is destroyed, HOWEVER: setting it to cancelled during this will be ignored.
+Town destruction can't be cancelled.